tari-project/doc-playground/docs/hackathon_templates.md

 The community has focused on developing many templates for common activities envisioned for the Ootle with security and stability in mind.
 Rather than reinvent the wheel every time you would like to, for example, create an NFT series, you can leverage the templates that have been incorporated into the template library.
 However, for your own unique services or requirements, you may need to create your own.

-So, to develop within the Ootle (both apps or Tari templates), you're going to need the following:
+To develop within the Ootle (both apps or Tari templates), you're going to need the following:

-* Ideally, you'll need to set up Rust in your desired Integrated Development Environment (IDE).
-If you're unsure where to start, our [Setting Up Your Development Environment Guide](https://tari.com/lessons/08_setting_up_development_environment) is a good starting point
+* The Tari CLI for quick scaffolding of template projects
+* The `tari_template_lib`

 This guide assumes some basic knowledge of Git, Cargo and Rust.